QCoDeS/Qcodes_contrib_drivers/src/qcodes_contrib_drivers/drivers/OxfordInstruments/READ_ME.md

 ![firmware_error](./img/firmware_error.PNG)

 Note: The `DECS<->VISA` simple TCP socket server is started using the python `subprocess` package.
 If struggling to start the subprocess check whether python is called "python3" or "python" on your machine.
-This may need to be ammended in the lines shown below.
+This may need to be ammended in the lines shown below in the file `Proteox.py`.

 ````python
 if running_on.startswith("Windows"):